Grievous bodily harm: Section 20

 This was subject to the same omissions as in England; the Criminal Justice (No. 2) (Northern Ireland) Order 2004 enacted the other amendments.

 Interpretation

 Felony

 The distinction between felony and misdemeanor was abolished by the Criminal Law Act 1967.
-Accordingly, "guilty of felony" is to be read as "guilty of an offence".
+Accordingly, "guilty of felony" and "guilty of a misdemeanour" are both to be read as "guilty of an offence".
 The Criminal Law Act (Northern Ireland) 1967 provided the same for Northern Ireland, until the 1861 Act was amended in 2004 to update the formulation.

 Penal servitude

 Penal servitude was abolished by the Criminal Justice Act 1948 and the Criminal Justice Act (Northern Ireland) 1953.
 Accordingly, the phrase "penal servitude" is to be read as "imprisonment".

 The offences

 None of the words used in these sections are defined elsewhere in the Act, but they have been defined by case law.

 Wound

 For this purpose, a wound is an injury that breaks the continuity of the skin.
 There must be a division of the whole skin and not merely a division of the cuticle or upper layer.

 A single drop of blood is sufficient, but it must fall outside the body: see JJC (a minor) v.
 Eisenhower (1984) 78 Cr App R 48.
 In this case, a pellet gun was fired at the victim.
 The bullet ruptured blood vessels above his eye, causing his eye to fill with fluid.
 Lord Justice Robert Goff said the rupturing of blood vessels is an internal wound; only the breaking of whole skin would warrant a wounding charge.

 A bruise or internal rupturing of blood vessels is not a wound, and neither is a broken bone.

 Wounding does not imply the use of a weapon; a kick may be wounding.

 Grievous bodily harm means "really serious bodily harm": DPP v Smith [1961] AC 290, HL; R v Cunningham [1982] AC 566, HL; R v Brown (A) [1994] 1 AC 212, HL; R v Brown and Stratton [1998] Crim LR 485, CA. It encompasses a range of injuries: R v Woodland (2007) 48 MVR 360.

 However, R v Saunders [1985] Crim LR 230, [1985] LS Gaz R 1005, allows "serious injury" as a sufficient direction to the jury.
 It is for the judge to decide whether the word "really" needs to be used in their direction to the jury: R v Janjua and Choudhury [1999] 1 Cr App R 91, The Times, 8 May 1998, CA (in this case, as a knife with a blade at least 5 1/2 inches long had been used, it was not possible that something less than really serious harm was intended).